-Paolo Marzolini is a partner of Patocchi & Marzolini, the law firm established with Paolo Michele Patocchi on 1 January 2014.
-Paolo is acting as counsel representing clients and he is sitting as arbitrator in Switzerland and a number of other jurisdictions under various sets of arbitration rules (including, but not limited to, the ICC Rules, Swiss Rules, UNCITRAL Rules and WIPO Rules).
+Paolo Marzolini is a partner of Patocchi & Marzolini.
+Paolo acts as counsel representing clients and sits as arbitrator in Switzerland and a number of other jurisdictions under various sets of arbitration rules (including, but not limited to, the ICC Rules, Swiss Rules, UNCITRAL Rules and WIPO Rules).
 He is admitted in Switzerland and Italy.

-Paolo has had practical experience in a number of systems of law such as Italian, Swiss, French, English, Spanish, US, German, Dutch, Bahamian, Libyan, Iranian, Qatari, Egyptian, Chinese, South Korean and Japanese.
+Paolo has had practical experience in a number of legal systems, including Italian, Swiss, French, English, Spanish, US, German, Dutch, Bahamian, Libyan, Iranian, Qatari, Egyptian, Chinese, South Korean and Japanese law.

 Paolo has worked in the international dispute resolution departments of leading law firms in Geneva and London.

 Paolo has been involved in several major international arbitrations and his field of expertise includes construction disputes (including project financing disputes), IP disputes, turnkey contracts, consultancy agreements, joint venture agreements, agency, licensing in the pharma industry, State contracts, contracts in the aviation industry, M&A and post-M&A disputes, gas price review disputes, banking and finance disputes, sport and sponsoring disputes, commodities disputes.

 Paolo regularly represents clients in arbitration-related matters before the Swiss Federal Supreme Court as well as Italian courts.

 Paolo has served as case manager at the Chamber of Arbitration of Milan from 2003 to 2007.
 In this capacity, he has acted as administrative secretary to domestic and international arbitral tribunals in over 150 arbitrations.